Munro Leaf: Career

 In the 1930s and 1940s Leaf wrote a regular feature for The American Magazine, titled "Streamlined Samples of the World's Best Stories," offering one-page, jocular, off-the-cuff condensations of Ivanhoe, Robinson Crusoe, Romeo and Juliet and others.

 Watchbirds

 Leaf's other notable creation was the Watchbirds cartoon series, a cartoon commentary on human behavior.
-It ran as regular feature in the Ladies' Home Journal and was later collected into several books.
+It ran as a regular feature in the Ladies' Home Journal during the late 1930s and 1940s and was later collected into several books.

 During WWII

 During World War II, Leaf worked for the Army Department and after the war, he volunteered his skills to the State Department, insisting he was "anxious to work with the [Office of Public Affairs] (without compensation and in an unofficial capacity)...on international policy matters".
 This collaboration resulted in a cartoon book, published by the Committee for the Marshall Plan, titled Who Is the Man Against the Marshall Plan?, a Bibliography of Basic Official Documents.

 During World War II, Leaf and Ted Geisel (a.k.a.
 Dr. Seuss) created the pamphlet This Is Ann, about a mosquito spreading malaria to men who failed to take precautions.